FreeEbooktion/regluit/README.md

-regluit - "The Unglue.it web application and website"
+regular - "The Unglue.it web application and website"
 =======

 This repo - https://github.com/EbookFoundation/regluit will eventually be the place for collaborative development for Unglue.it.
 Add issues and submit pull requests here.
 As of September 1, 2019, https://github.com/Gluejar/regluit is still being used for production builds.

-The first version of the unglue.it codebase was a services-oriented project named "unglu".
+The first version of the unglue.it codebase was a services-oriented project named "unglue".
-We decided that "unglu" was too complicated, so we started over and named the new project "regluit". regluit is a Django project that contains four main applications: `core`, `frontend`, `api` and `payment` that can be deployed and configured on as many ec2 instances that are needed to support traffic.
+We decided that "unglue" was too complicated, so we started over and named the new project "regulate". regulate is a Django project that contains four main applications: `core`, `frontend`, `API`, and `payment` that can be deployed and configured on as many ec2 instances that are needed to support traffic.
 The partitioning between these modules is not as clean as would be ideal. `payment` is particularly messy because we had to retool it twice because we had to switch from Paypal to Amazon Payments to Stripe.

-regluit was originally developed on Django 1.3 (python 2.7) and currently runs on Django 1.8.
+regulate was originally developed on Django 1.3 (python 2.7) and currently runs on Django 1.8.

 Development (Vagrant + Virtualbox)
 -------

 The recommended method for local development is to create a virtual machine with [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
-With this method, the only requirements on the host machine are `virtualbox` and `vagrant`.
+With this method, the only requirements on the host machine are `VirtualBox` and `vagrant`.
-Vagrant will use the `ansible-local` provisioner, therefore installing python and ansible on the host machine is not necessary.
+Vagrant will use the `ansible-local` provisioner, therefore installing python and Ansible on the host machine is not necessary.

 __Instructions for Ubuntu 16:__
-1. Install virtualbox: `sudo apt-get install virtualbox`
+1. Install VirtualBox: `sudo apt-get install virtualbox`
 2. Install vagrant: `sudo apt-get install vagrant`
 3. Clone the `EbookFoundation/regluit` repository.
 4. Navigate to the base directory of the cloned repo (where `Vagrantfile` is located).